tropiano/tropianhs/_posts/2025-07-15-june-report.md

 I [launched a Product Hunt trend tracker!][ph-launch] It's built on Product Hunt API, and it shows the trending topics in the top products that are launched on PH.
 The launch went well I must say.
 I got featured, with 130 upvotes I was in the top 20 of the day.
 Did it translate in sales?
 Not so far, but I got 15 new subscribers.
 None of them uses Threads, so I guess they are pretty much useless.
 But they might be an initial set of users in case I decided to pivot in the direction of a Tech trends tracker.

+As I wrote before, this was not really an effort to launch a new product.
+It's been more to exercise my shipping muscle.
+I have already improved my boilerplate a lot and the next product I will launch will be even better.

 ## [Soccrbets][soccrbets]

 The season is over and **in May I published my last prediction** before the football starts again in 2 months.
 I didn't make any new video.